 Congestive heart failure occurs when the blood leaving the heart slows down, causing a backup in the blood coming to the heart.
 Legs and ankles may swell, and it might be hard to breathe.

 AdventHealth Ocala offers complete care for heart failure, from risk assessment to treatment and rehabilitation.
-Our heart failure program is fully accredited by the American College of Cardiology.

 Heart failure may be caused by:

 - A Build-Up of Plaque in the Artery (Atherosclerosis)

 - Heart Muscle Disease or inflammation